The Big Picture On How To Avoid A Fair Housing Lawsuit:

 Okay, here’s another one: Is it discriminatory to offer a student discount?

-Don’t offer discounts on anything, and use a system (like Spark Rental!) that charges tenant screening fees directly to the applicants.
+Don’t offer discounts on anything if you want to avoid a Fair Housing lawsuit, and use a system (like Spark Rental!) that charges tenant screening fees directly to the applicants.

 6. Never Make Housing Rules Involving Children